• Skip to primary navigation

 Notes

-Prep time: although you can make certain dips and spreads in advance, the whole mezze platter comes together in as little as 35 to 45 minutes.
+Prep time: Make the dips and spreads in advance for easy entertaining.
+Then, the assembling time only takes 10 minutes.
+Allow the dips and spreads to come to room temperature.
+If you make everything on the same day, the whole mezze platter comes together in as little as 35 to 45 minutes.

-Suggestion: I often first prep the crostini bread, and while in the oven, I start making already the dips and spreads—still keeping an eye on the crostini from time to time.
-I often leave the cutting and washing of the veggies and fruits, as well as assembling the cheeses for last.
+If making everything on the same day: I often first prep the crostini bread, and while in the oven, I start making the dips and spreads—still keeping an eye on the crostini from time to time.
+I often leave the cutting and washing the veggies and fruits and assembling the cheeses for last.

-Make it an entire grazing board: add more protein-centric dishes from leftovers to make a large grazing board.
-Here are a few suggestions: umami-flavored Italian egg muffins, healthy homemade chicken salad, small cups of nourishing Stracciatella soup, tender Italian meatballs, prepared lupini beans, marinated chicken wings, small bowls of sweet potato, and spicy chorizo stew.
+Make it a larger grazing board: Add more protein-centric dishes from leftovers to make a large grazing board.
+Here are a few suggestions: umami-flavored Italian egg muffins, healthy homemade chicken salad, tiny cups of nourishing Stracciatella soup, tender Italian meatballs, prepared lupini beans, marinated chicken wings, small bowls of sweet potato, and spicy chorizo stew.

 Add your own private notes